VETURISRIRAM/ml-agents/docs/Background-TensorFlow.md

 throughout training which can be helpful in both building intuitions for the different hyperparameters and setting the optimal values for your Unity environment.
-We provide more details on setting the hyperparameters in later parts of the documentation, but, in the meantime, if you are unfamiliar with TensorBoard we recommend this [tutorial](https://github.com/dandelionmane/tf-dev-summit-tensorboard-tutorial).
+We provide more details on setting the hyperparameters in later parts of the documentation, but in the meantime, if you are unfamiliar with TensorBoard we recommend this [tutorial](https://github.com/dandelionmane/tf-dev-summit-tensorboard-tutorial).